Skip to content

 His bowling style was a bit erratic as the batsman had less reaction time.

-After a lot of practice and refining his bowling, he sacrificed speed over focus on line and length.
+After a lot of practice and refining his bowling, he sacrificed speed for focus on line and length.

-He announced his retirement from all the formats in January 2015.
+He announced his retirement from all formats in January 2015.

 1. Shoaib Akhtar

-Shoaib Akhtar is regarded as the fastest bowler in the world with an average bowling speed of 158.06 km/h and bowling the fastest ball in cricket history at 161.3km/h against England at the 2003 World Cup.
+Shoaib Akhtar is widely regarded as one of the fastest bowlers in cricket history.
+He is famous for delivering the fastest recorded ball in international cricket at 161.3 km/h against England during the 2003 Cricket World Cup.

-Shoaib belonged to a poor family background as his father was working as a watchman at a petrol station.
+Shoaib came from a modest family background, and his father worked as a watchman at a petrol station before his rise in international cricket.